Accessible Capacity of Secondary Users: Basic Definitions and Problem Statements

 \begin{example}[Uncoded BPSK] The binary phase shift keying~(BPSK) modulation can be considered as a GTC.
 The trellis section is composed of one left state and one right state which are connected by two parallel branches.
 The two branches encode messages $0$ and $1$ to $-1$ and $+1$, respectively.
 The trellis section and the branch set $\mathcal{B}$ are shown in Fig.~\ref{FigGTCs}~(a). \ding{113} \end{example}

 \begin{example}[Repetition Coded BPSK~(RCBPSK)] The simplest repetition code $[2,1,2]$ of rate $1/2$ with the BPSK signaling can be regarded as a GTC.
 The trellis section is composed of one left state and one right state which are connected by two parallel branches.
 The two branches encode messages $0$ and $1$ to $(-1, -1)$ and $(+1, +1)$, respectively.
-Fig.~\ref{FigGTCs}~(b) gives the trellis representation of this generalized trellis code. \ding{113} \end{example}
+Fig.~\ref{FigGTCs}~(b) gives the trellis representation of this GTC. \ding{113} \end{example}

 \begin{example}[Extended Hamming Coded BPSK~(EHCBPSK)] Consider the $[8, 4, 4]$ extended Hamming code defined by the parity-check matrix